-My son recently started exercising in the gym and complained of body ache and muscle pain and had to take complete rest for a few days.
+My son recently started exercising in the gym, complained of body ache and muscle pain, and took complete rest for a few days.

 And what happens when you do them?